 Edward VIII on an indian Walkabout

-His time in India also introduced him to what was to be an abiding interest in his life, Mountaineering.
-He felt a kindred spirit with the Sherpa inhabitants of the high mountains.
-He shared their common love of a “something beyond”.
-He goes on to tell how he enjoyed the friendship of other mountain lovers too including Sir Francis Younghusband, Frank Smythe and later Sir John Hunt and Sir Edmund Hillary.
+Conrad’s time in India also introduced him to what was to be an abiding interest in his life, mountaineering.
+He felt a kindred spirit with the Sherpa inhabitants of the high mountains, sharing their common love of a “something beyond”.
+He goes on to tell how he enjoyed the friendship of other mountain lovers too, including Sir Francis Younghusband, Frank Smythe and, later, Sir John Hunt and Sir Edmund Hillary.
 Conrad became a lifelong member of the Alpine Club.
 His mountaineering exploits earned him the nickname of Eagle in his Regiment.
-Once the Princes tour of India ended Conrad returned to his regiment, who were stationed in India.
-After the high life of the tour his duties as a cavalry officer during the beginning of the preparatory season were stressful.
-Staging extra drills for those who were in need, the bringing up of equipment and horses to full muster in readiness for the training season.
-Conrad found the arbitrary exactitude and precision of soldiering in the searing heat of an Indian summer made him ill.
-He applied for leave and was soon on route to Srinagar and the cool air of the mountains.
-Conrad spent his leave hunting Ibex and climbing in the mountains.
-Much recovered he returned to his regiment and was soon transferred back to London where he was demobilized and returned to civilian life.
+Once the Prince’s tour of India ended, Conrad returned to his regiment, which was then stationed in India.
+After the high life of the tour, his duties as a cavalry officer during the beginning of the preparatory season were stressful: staging extra drills for those who were in need; the bringing up of equipment and horses to full muster in readiness for the training season.
+Conrad found the arbitrary exactitude and precision of soldiering in the searing heat of an Indian summer too much; it made him ill.
+He applied for leave and was soon en route to Srinagar and the cool air of the mountains.
+Conrad spent his leave hunting Ibex and climbing.
+Much recovered, he returned to his regiment and was soon transferred back to London where he was demobilized and returned to civilian life.

 A Royal Tiger Hunt.